iltommi/qdb-documentation/source/concepts/distribution.rst

     * Make sure the neighbors (the :term:`successor` and the :term:`predecessor`) are still up and running
     * A new node isn't a best :term:`successor` that the existing one

 In a sane, stable cluster, stabilization is extremely short and does not result in any modification.
-However, if one or several node fail or new nodes join the hive, stabilization will migrate keys and change the neighbors.
+However, if one or several node fail or new nodes join the hive, stabilization will migrate keys and change the neighbors (see :ref:`data-migration`).

 Thus the stabilization duration depends on the amount of data to migrate, if any.
 Migrating data is done as fast as the underlying architecture permits.